Peregrine Falcon

 Amersfoort

 Since early 2013 a pair of peregrine falcons has chosen the Onze-Lieve-Vrouwetoren in the centre of the old city of Amersfoort as their territory.
+This is a free standing church tower, since the church itself was destroyed by an accident more than a century ago.

-From their rings it appeared that the male was born in Eindhoven (80km from Amersfoort) and the female was born in Brussels (in Belgium - 160km from Amersfoort).
+From their rings it appeared that the male peregrine was born in Eindhoven (80km from Amersfoort) and the female was born in Brussels (in Belgium - 160km from Amersfoort).

 The following year (2015) there has been a fight between some peregrines, resulting in the replacement of the female by another female.
-This female was born in Cologne (Köln - Germany, 160km from Amersfoort).
+This female was born near Cologne (Köln - Germany, 160km from Amersfoort).
 The first female was not (fysically) hurt and she moved to the next town Hilversum.
 She chased away the local female peregrine, and since then (untill 2022) has successfully been breeding on the main church.
 The new female in Amersfoort raised that year only one chick - a female.

 Webcams

-The nest box on the tower has two webcams : one inside the box, the other viewing the platform near the entrance of the box.
+The nest box on the tower has two webcams : one inside the box, the other viewing the metal grid platform near the entrance of the box.
 You can find the Links to these two webcams on the HOMEPAGE of this website.

-Of course it is mainly during the breeding period (March until May) that there is much interesting activity to be seen on the webcams.
+Of course it is mainly during the breeding period (March until early June) that there is much interesting activity to be seen on the webcams.
 Especially in April and May, when the young are being fed by their mother and you can see them grow bigger by the day.
 End of May the young peregrines start to fly and soon the falcon family moves to some nearby high office blocks (near the station).
 Here the young get their flying lessons, and are taught how to hunt.
 End of July they usually disappear and will not return to Amersfoort.
 The parent peregrines stay behind for the rest of the year and hang around the tower and the office blocks, but in a very relaxed mood.

 Tourists

 As the OLV-tower is year-round also climbed by many tourists, a special arrangement was needed to keep the breeding peregrines separated from those visitors.
 On the second gallery a large area around the nest box is permanently closed for visitors and shielded off with a high wooden fence.
 The rest of the second gallery can normally be used by the tourists.
 However as soon as it is noticed that the young peregrines start walking around outside the nest box, the complete gallery is closed off for a few weeks.
-Only when it is certain that all the young can properly fly, the gallery is opened for visitors again.
+Only once it is certain that all the young can properly fly, the gallery is opened for visitors again.

 History